Intravenous (IV) Sedation

 Intravenous (IV) Sedation:

-however, is much different.
+However, IV sedation is much different.
 Within less than 5 minutes of the drugs being administered, the patient is completely unconscious, asleep, out, in dreamland, etc.

-It is not until the procedure is over, and the reversal drugs have been administered, that the patient is begins to wake up and can remember nothing of what has transpired.
+It is not until the procedure is over, and the reversal drugs have been administered, that the patient begins to wake up and can remember nothing of what has transpired.